jmps967/Statistics/HypothesisTesting/t-Test/t-test(31.3.2020).md

 # Hypothesis Testing "t-Test" in Python using Online Shopping data
 ![image.png](https://github.com/jmps967/Core_Stats/blob/master/images/e-commerce-representational.jpg)

-> ##### This project will assure you have good amount of commond on the subjects covered in this session.
+> ##### This project will assure you have good amount of command on the subjects covered in this session.
 Good luck!

 ## Table of Contents
 1. [Introduction to Hypothesis Testing](#section1)<br>